 Laibstain.
 Hugon coin.
-Very nice coin with sharp strike and original color, a prize coin from the Hugon sale.
+Very nice coin with sharp strike and original color, a prized coin from the Hugon sale.
 Often the coins minted in New Orleans were weakly struck, but this coin is certainly an a pleasant exception to the rule 1909, has significance in being the last Barber Half issued from the New Orleans mint, as that was the last year New Orleans minted coins.
-In the Barber Half series, New Orleans struck coins each year from the outset in 1892 until 1909.
-This coin is the finest known example and one of my favorites.
+In the Barber half series, New Orleans struck coins each year from the outset in 1892 until 1909.
+This coin is the finest known example and one of our favorites.
 We would love to know the provence on this outstanding coin.
 Coins such as this one may well have come from famous old collections like Emery-Nichols or Norweb or James Stack.
-Whatever its past pedigree, it has survived over 100 years with pristine surfaces and a lot of character.
+Whatever its past pedigree, it has survived over 100 years with great surfaces and a lot of character.

 David Akers: The 1909-O Barber Half Dollar had a low mintage of less than 1,000,000 pieces, and it represents the final year from this historic southern mint.
 In mint state condition, all grades considered, the 1909-O is only scarce and not rare.
 This means that in grades below Gem condition, it can be obtained with only a moderate amount of difficulty.
 However, strictly graded Gems...are very rare, and those that are well struck and have excellent luster and eye appeaal are even more rare since they constitute only a very small fraction of the available mint state specimens.
 This issue is considerably more rare than either of the two immediately preceding O Mint issues, i.e. the 1907-O and 1908-O, but, of course, it is not nearly as rare as any of the O Mint issue prior to 1907.